JigneshRaval/simple-blog/src/pages/node.js/feeding-different-server-responses-into-a-node.js-render-with-promises.md

 * * *

 Anything I might have overlooked or gotten wrong?
-Don’t be afraid to ping me on [Twitter](http://twitter.com/magalhini).
+Don't be afraid to ping me on [Twitter](http://twitter.com/magalhini).